nss-day-cohort-38/bangazon-ecommerce-web-app-fortuna-base/README.md

 # How do you even use this app?
 Well, follow these quick instructions!

-1. Create a directory in your termincal, and `cd` into that directory.
+1. Create a directory in your terminal, and `cd` into that directory.
 From there you need to clone down this repo by using `git clone (ssh_key_here)`.

 1. In your terminal, you need to enter into that directory you just cloned down using `cd bangazon-ecommerce-web-app-fortuna-base/`.

 1. Run `npm install` and wait for all dependencies to be installed.

-1. Go to https://github.com/nss-day-cohort-38/bangazon-ecommerce-api-fortuna-base and follow the instructions to setup the API in a seperate directory from the bangazon directory you created on the first instruction.
+1. Go to https://github.com/nss-day-cohort-38/bangazon-ecommerce-api-fortuna-base and follow the instructions to setup the API in a separate directory from the bangazon directory you created on the first instruction.

 1. Run `npm start` to start the application.